kaibakker/software_evolution/README.md

   3. in a third-level loop or deeper
 - A metrics based approach fails on small methods.
 For example, getters and setters are considered the same methods.
 However, ordinary clone detectors also typically limit a clone to at least 6 lines of code.
-To limit the number of false positives, we use parameters `minimumNumberOfVariables` (typically 2) and `minimumNumberOfLines` (typically 6) to limit eligible methods.
+We use parameters `minimumNumberOfVariables` (typically 2) and `minimumNumberOfLines` (typically 6) to limit eligible methods.

 ### Calibration of threshold value